 imagine…

-This dish is a combination of two strong flavours: the smokiness of the aubergine, and the strong taste of tahini sharpened by lemon.
-This is a dish made entirely on taste.
-To cook the eggplant, cook it over the stove-top gas flame.
-I place directly over the flame or you can place a wire rack over the gas hob to keep distance between the flame and eggplant.
-(If you don’t have a gas stove, blacken under the broiler/grill).
-Cooking it directly over the flame gives it a deep and smoky flavour that you would not get when grilling or roasting.
+This is a dish made entirely for taste.
+To prepare the eggplant, cook it over the stovetop gas flame.
+I place it directly over the flame, or you can place a wire rack over the gas hob to keep the distance between the flame and the eggplant.
+(If you don’t have a gas stove, blacken it under the broiler or grill.)
+Cooking it directly over the flame gives it a deep, smoky flavour you would not get when grilling or roasting.

 ingredients